mpv-player/mpv/DOCS/man/options.rst

     flipping GL front and backbuffers immediately (i.e. it doesn't call it in display-sync mode).

+    On OSX this is always deactivated because it only causes performance problems and other regressions.

 ``--gpu-dumb-mode=<yes|no|auto>``
     This mode is extremely restricted, and will disable most extended features.
 That includes high quality scalers and custom shaders!